joshaw/CompSci/Notes/Statistics.md

 		  so.
 		- Discount the simple before adopting something more complex
 			- Occam's Razor.
+- Claim, Data, Qualification, Warrant
+	- Claim
+		- What is it that is being suggesting.
+	- Data
+		- What information is availible to back this up.
+	- Qualification
+		- What degree of certainty is there.
+	- Warrant
+		- Interprets the data and shows how it supports the claim.

 ### Ethics
 - Do not be complacent